Company climate risk disclosure could become mandatory in a few years

 There have already been lawsuits in the United States against Exxon Mobil and coal miner Peabody Energy Corp over disclosures related to climate change.

-ClientEarth said it had written to energy company BP (BP.L), miner and trader Glencore (GLEN.L) and investors this week warning of the risk of investor lawsuits based on statements about future fossil fuel demand in their reporting.
+ClientEarth said it had written to energy company BP, miner and trader Glencore and investors this week warning of the risk of investor lawsuits based on statements about future fossil fuel demand in their reporting.